Redtrust IdP integration with SAML 2.0

 as name for the application and click Create. -

-Click Set up single sign on > SAML.
-In the Basic SAML Configuration section, click the pencil icon and add the information as follows:
+In section 1, Basic SAML Configuration, click the pencil icon and add the information as follows:

 -